mbarnig/Marylux-648-TTS-Corpus/README.md

 ### Checking Audio Quality
 Bad audio quality with much noise is a no-go for deep machine learning TTS training.
 Breath, cough, stutter, background noise, echos and other disturbing sounds presents great challenges for TTS model training and must be discarded.
 There are several tools and python libraries available to denoise the audio clips, but in my trials none of them provided good results without manual supervision.
 My favorite tool is the [Audacity noise reduction plugin](https://manual.audacityteam.org/man/noise_reduction.html).
 By selecting a noisy region in the audio track you can define and save a noise profile.
 The effect of reducing noise based on this profile can be tested in a preview and applied if the result was satisfactory.

-figure audacity plugin
+figure 5 audacity plugin

 Spectrograms can also be a great help to check the audio quality.
 A great tool is [Sonogram Visible Speech](https://github.com/Christoph-Lauer/Sonogram) version 5.
 The following figure gives an overview about the features of this software.

+figure 6
 ![Sonogram 5](https://github.com/mbarnig/Marylux-640-TTS-Corpus/blob/main/pictures/sonogram-2.png)

-Fortunately the original Marylux audio file is of high quality and I was able to discard a few disturbing sounds manually in Audacity during the sound check done for the text correction.
+Fortunately the original Marylux audio files are of high quality and I was able to discard a few disturbing sounds manually in Audacity during the sound check done for the text correction.

 ### Standard Deviation
 [Coqui-TTS](https://github.com/coqui-ai/TTS/tree/main/notebooks/dataset_analysis) provides several [Jupyter Notebooks](https://jupyter.org) to analyze a new dataset and to find exceptional cases.